 SUM_PRODUCT([1, 2, 3], [10, 20, 30])

 1*10 + 2*20 + 3*30and would return

 In this example, the first list has four elements while the second list has only three elements.
 The extra element

 999of the first list will therefore be ignored and, just as in the example before,

 140will be returned as result.

 Say the overall risk factor of a client is a number calculated from five individual risk factor numbers.
 Each individual risk factor is given a certain weight in the overall calculation, depending on how impactful we think that factor is.

 SUM_PRODUCT, each individual risk factor score will be multiplied by its weight.
 The results are then summed up and returned as a single value.

-For the table above, if the respective risk_factor values are 3, 6, 2, 8, and 5, the returned result would be 57.
+risk_factorswith the following corresponding values 3, 6, 2, 8, and 5, the returned result would be 57.